CdC-SI/ZAS-EAK-CopilotGPT/_sources/intro/documenting.rst.txt

 main.py files specification
 ***************************

-To allow Sphinx to automatically document your files, main files should be prevented from running when building the documentation.
+To allow Sphinx to automatically document main.py files, those files should be prevented from running when building the documentation.
 Thus, runnable commands should be written under

 .. code-block:: python